mousepawmedia/devdocs/network/source/guides/staff.rst

     you should ensure you are *already* in the habit of checking Phabricator at the start of each workday.

-    A great way to be notified about things while you're working is to open Phabricator in **Rambox**, or to leave it open in a browser tab.
+    A great way to be notified about things while you're working is to leave Phabricator open in a browser tab.
 This way, you'll get a handy popup whenever something important occurs.
 Otherwise, you can check missed notifications from the Bell menu in the upper-left corner of Phabricator.

 11. Click :guilabel:`Email Preferences` at left.
 Here, you may shut off many email notifications by selecting the :guilabel:`Notify` option for any